MicrosoftDocs/appcenter-docs/docs/gdpr/FAQ.md

 App Center customers can exercise their rights as data subjects by submitting DSR requests using GDPR-specific API methods.
 You can find more information on how to submit a DSR Delete and Export request at [https://docs.microsoft.com/appcenter/gdpr/your-data](https://docs.microsoft.com/appcenter/gdpr/your-data).

 ### App Store privacy report
 Here you can find answers to questions for the App Store privacy report.
-Please notice, that we do not filter the information you send us in logs and in custom exception messages.
-So these lines could have some sensitive information.
-The answers below only apply to data that AppCenter collects itself, provided that you do not send us analytic data or custom exceptions.
+Please notice, that we do not filter the information you send us in the logs and custom exception messages.
+So if you are sending some personal data or user ids in analytic events, you should mention it in a privacy report.
+The answers below only apply to data that App Center collects itself, provided that you do not send us analytics events or custom exceptions.

 #### Data collection
 App Center collects only diagnostic data such as crash data and performance data.
 We collect and store crash stack traces and analytics information: the number of app starts and restarts.